-From a registered psychologist who regularly uses Theophostic®-based ministry with children: "I always have the mother present, but warn her that material critical of her may come up, etc. I spend quite a lot of time on this before I agree to see the child.
-I find it works best if the mother has experienced her own healing."
+From a licensed psychologist who regularly uses the Immanuel Approach with children: "I always have the mother (parent) present, but warn them that material critical of them may come up, etc. I spend quite a lot of time on this before I agree to see the child.
+I find it works best if the mother (parent) has experienced their own healing."

-C. Deliberately stirring up traumatic content: Some have asked whether it is safe and/or appropriate to deliberately stir up traumatic content when working with children, since they are more fragile/vulnerable.
+E. Deliberately stirring up traumatic content: Some have asked whether it is safe and/or appropriate to deliberately stir up traumatic content when working with children, since they are more fragile/vulnerable.
 Several thoughts: